bingis-khan/KindaC/README.md

 The plan is to do the whole pipeline (except codegen) in order to typecheck and import prelude automatically to files.

+## current

+currently implementing typeclasses.

+> REMEMBER: DON'T DRY.
+I don't know what I'm doing, so I have to implement all this stuff first, and only then look for similarities.

 ## directory structure

 - `src/` - haskell compiler source